 - How is an excision biopsy of the breast done?

 - What is the time frame for receiving the results of a breast biopsy?

 - Find a local Surgeon in your town

-An excision (surgical) biopsy can also be done in different ways:
+A core needle biopsy (CNB) can also be done in several different ways:

 Viewers share their comments